Venue

 Weather

 The climate is (famously) moist temperate.
-Typical September temperatures range from around +5℃ at night to +20℃ in the day, but extremes can be about 10 degrees hotter or colder than this.
+Typical September temperatures range from around +5℃ at night to +20℃ in the day, with possible extremes about 10 degrees hotter or colder than this.
 The weather can change rapidly, so a lightweight raincoat is handy even on an ostensibly sunny day; umbrellas are less useful because rain is often accompanied by wind.